I would like to thank you for considering working for our wonderful school.

 development as excellent.

-Our school is very fortunate to have a very active ‘Parent Teacher Group’.
-The PTG also welcomes
+I am pleased that our school is very fortunate to have a very active ‘Parent Teacher Group’.
+The PTG

-new families, offers shopping and cultural visits, and is involved in a multitude of other social events
+also welcomes new families, offers shopping and cultural visits, and is involved in a multitude of

-to benefit the community.
-They are a very important part of our school as they bring a wonderful
+other social events to benefit the community.
+They are a very important part of our school as they

 NCBIS is a school where we bring out the best in everyone; come and join our community.
-We look
+I look

 forward to welcoming you to our school.